Pranaenae/Hazesoft-T1/README.md

 The entire process from start to finish is as follows:

-## 1. Write the dockerfile for the
+## 1. Write the dockerfile for the nginx docker.

 ```
 FROM alpine:latest